-Google Pixel: Everything you need to know
+Google Pixel and Pixel XL: Everything you need to know

-Google's new Pixel phones have arrived — this is what you need to know.
+A year on, Google's Pixels remain important — this is what you need to know.

-Google's Pixel and Pixel XL are here, and they're fantastic.
-These latest phones are the first made entirely under Google's control, following in the footsteps of the two Chromebook Pixels and the Pixel C tablet.
+Google's Pixel and Pixel XL are fantastic.
+These phones are the first made entirely under Google's control, following in the footsteps of the two Chromebook Pixels and the Pixel C tablet — and they marked a new era of smartphones blessed by Google.

 That makes these phones interesting from a hardware perspective, wearing just the "G" logo on the back and taking on some neat design cues, but also in terms of how the software and features are deeply integrated into these aluminum blocks.
 Here's everything you need to know about the Google Pixel and Pixel XL.

+The interesting thing to see will be how much Google brings camera improvements back to the original Pixels.
+So much of what Google does with photography is in the software rather than hardware, and it's feasible that the original Pixels could ride the wave of camera improvements through Android 8.1 and the new Google Camera app.

+If you choose to hold onto one, the 2016 versions of the Pixel and Pixel XL will get Android P in 2018 as well — and get security updates for another year after that.
+So you don't have to worry about being left behind in the dust.

-Read the review
+Read (and watch) our Google Pixel review

-The easiest way to learn about Google's newest phones is to read our full review and then watch the video review that goes along with it!
+The easiest way to learn about Google's newest phones, as we experienced them closely after their launch, is to read our full review and then watch the video review that goes along with it!

+The phones are identical in terms of internal specs, build, hardware quality, features and software — there are just three differences to note: the Pixel XL has a larger 5.5-inch display, a higher 2560x1440 resolution, and a larger 3450mAh battery.
+That compares to the Pixel's 5-inch 1920x1080 display and 2770mAh battery.

+The drop in screen resolution shouldn't be too upsetting considering the still-high pixel density at 5 inches, and of course when the body gets smaller, the battery is going to shrink as well.
+Battery life shouldn't drop off much considering the smaller screen and resolution.
+Really, this comes down to how much screen you need to get your daily tasks done, and how much you can manage in your hand and pocket.

 Nexus is dead.
-Long live Pixel
+Long live Pixel!

 The new Pixel and Pixel XL are of course not Nexus phones by brand, but they clearly carry on the legacy of the line.
-They come from Google, are sold unlocked and epitomize the complete Google experience.
+They come from Google, are sold unlocked, and epitomize the complete Google experience.

-If you owned (or lusted after) Nexus phones in the past for their simplicity, direct support from Google and clean integration of Google's own apps and services, you'll be served just as well by the new Pixels.
+If you owned (or lusted after) Nexus phones in the past for their simplicity, direct support from Google, and clean integration of Google's own apps and services, you'll be served just as well by a Google Pixel.

-More: Should you upgrade to the Pixel XL from the Nexus 6P?

 You get 24/7 support built in